 Conditions we treat: neglected, broken bones

-Chances are you’ve either broken a bone before, or you know someone who has broken one of theirs.
-Broken bones are relatively common around the world, but access to help is not.
-Likely, the difference between your experience and those of the children we serve at CURE hospitals is your quick access to treatment.
-If you’re badly hurt, you go to the hospital, the doctor or surgeon sets your bone, you get a cast, and a few weeks later, you’re cast is removed.
+Chances are you’ve either broken a bone before or you know someone who has broken one of theirs.
+Broken bones are relatively common worldwide, but access to comprehensive medical care is not.
+Likely, the difference between your experience and the children at CURE hospitals is your access to treatment.
+If you’re badly hurt, you go to the hospital, the doctor or surgeon sets your bone, you get a cast, and a few weeks later, the cast is removed.
 However, in the countries where CURE serves, a quick visit to the local doctor isn’t typically accessible or affordable.
 Hence, the importance of CURE’s sponsored surgical care.

-Many of the children we see with broken bones were involved in motor vehicle accidents, a rough tackle in a soccer game, or fell just goofing around with friends.
-At CURE Malawi, we also see accidents that are a little more unique to the country, like falls from mango trees or crocodile attacks.
+Many of the children at CURE with broken bones were involved in motor vehicle accidents, a rough tackle in a soccer game, or just fell while with friends.
+At CURE Malawi, accidents that are unique to the country, like crocodile attacks are common.
 This was the case for Samuel.

-Children with neglected, broken bones are often in pain and are unable to take part in activities they once enjoyed with their friends.
-Life at school often becomes difficult, and many children with neglected, broken bones are bullied and feel worthless.
-Understandably, the academic performance of a child facing this kind of abuse declines, and it’s not uncommon to hear of children with this condition dropping out of school.
+Children with neglected, broken bones are often in pain and cannot participate in activities with their friends.
+Life at school often becomes difficult, and many children are bullied and made to feel worthless.
+Understandably, the academic performance of a child facing this kind of abuse declines, and it’s common to hear of children with this condition dropping out of school.

 The good news is that even when broken bones are neglected, they can still be treated!
 It’s more complicated than treating a freshly broken bone, but it can be done.
 The treatment often involves installing an external metal frame onto the child’s appendage.
 The pins from this frame are drilled directly into the bone during surgery, and for several months, skilled technicians slowly adjust the frame and pins until the broken bone is corrected.

 Kennedy, as a preteen, suffered from a broken leg that healed incorrectly.
 While playing football with his friends, he fell and injured his leg.
 He told his family, but they did not understand that it was broken and thought it would heal on its own.
-A month later, they saw that the bone was protruding and took him to a local hospital and was referred to CURE Malawi for specialized treatment.
+A month later, they saw that the bone was protruding and took him to a local hospital, where they referred him to CURE Malawi for specialized treatment.
 Kennedy had a frame placed on his leg to straighten his bones and is now walking pain-free with straight legs.

-Correcting a neglected, broken bone can be a long and intricate process which means it is also an expensive process.
-For many families, this specialized treatment is an unachievable goal.
-But with your help and partnership, children in Malawi and receiving treatments they never thought possible.
+Correcting a neglected, broken bone can be a long and intricate process, which can be expensive.
+For many families, this specialized treatment isn’t financially available to them.
+But with your help and partnership, children in Malawi are receiving treatments they never thought possible.
 Bones are being corrected, and children are being restored to health.